Gruyères, Switzerland: ultimate travel guide and 10 things to do

 Gruyères isn’t difficult to get to from the popular Swiss town of Montreux.
 Especially by car, as this trip only takes just over half an hour – or an hour and 40 minutes by rail.

-Best time of year to visit Gruyère
+Best time of year to visit Gruyères

-Unlike other Swiss destinations, Gruyères doesn’t experience extreme cold in winter, so it’s a good place to go at any time of year.
-Minimum temperatures between December and February are around 1 to 2°C by night and 6 to 8°C during the day.
+Unlike other Swiss destinations, Gruyères doesn’t experience extreme cold in winter, so I consider it a good place to go at any time of year.

-By contrast, overnight lows in June, July and August are around 13 to 15°C, while daytime highs may reach 20 to 22°C. October and November are slightly warmer than March on average, while April and May are when the pre-summer weather really starts to warm up.
+October and November are slightly warmer than March on average, while April and May are when the pre-summer weather really starts to warm up.

 Gruyères isn’t a winter sports destination; rather, it’s a place for cheese and chocolate tasting, delving into history, exploring the streets and touring the museums.
-Going at any time of year allows you to take part in such activities.
-Gruyères in winter or summer is an equally fine place to be.
+Which all sounds fabulous to me!

 10 best things to do in Gruyères